ytorg/Yotter/README.md

 * Easy 1 minute self-hosting deploy.
 > And many more to come!

-## Security
-Only the hash of your password is stored on the database.
-Also no personal information of any kind is kept on the app itself, if a hacker gets access to it only thing they could do would be to follow/unfollow some accounts.

-I always recommend self-hosting, as you will be the only person with access to the data.

 ## Privacy
+#### Connections
 Parasitter cares about your privacy, and for this it will never make any connection to Twitter or Youtube on the client.
-We make use of rss feeds to fetch all the tweets from your followed accounts.
-If you want to use a specific Nitter instance you can replace it on the file `app/routes.py`.
+Every request is proxied through the Parasitter server; video streaming, photos, data gathering, scrapping, etc.

+The Parasitter server connects to Google (Youtube) and Nitter in order to gather all the necessary data.
+Then it serves it (proxied through itself) to the client.
+This means that as a client, you will never connect to Google - the Parasitter server will do it for you.
+So if you want to set up a Parasitter server for privacy reasons I recommend you to set it up on a remote VPS so you don't share your IP with Google or use a VPN on the server.

+If you don't mind exposing your IP making requests to Google then you can set it up wherever you want.
+Even with this method you will avoid all trackers, ads, heavy-loaded pages, etc.

+#### Your data
 The only things the database stores are:
 * Hash of the password
 * Username